isabella-helliwell/Stock-Analysis/README.md

       -MessageBox will ask the user to input year for the Stocks to be analysed and will assign yearvalue the input

 ##### RowCount = Sheets(yearvalue).Cells(Rows.Count, "A").End(xlUp).Row
-      - RowCount will open up the Excel tab with the same year as the user year input and select column A, and scroll up to the first row with a non blank cell in column A. This will provided how many Rows there is in the sheet opened.
+      - RowCount will open up the Excel tab with the same year as the user year input and select column A,go to the end of column A, and scroll up to the first row with a non blank cell in column A. This will provided how many Rows there is in the sheet opened.

 ##### starttimer = Timer